make-me/make-me/README.md

 compiled for this platform.
 Yes, we know is not ideal and it will be fixed in a future release.
 In the meantime, we're Mountain Lion only.

 [Homebrew](http://mxcl.github.com/homebrew/) is required for the bootstrap to run.
+If you don't have it, go get it.
+We'll still be here.

 ## Setup